 Mosasaur/Globidens Teeth & Jaw sections Large section of Jaw bone and teeth/tooth combinations.
 Any specimens that are recomposited will be mentioned in the descriptions.
 Most are teeth and jaw sections where only the tooth has been attached back to the section of actual mosasaur jaw bone.
 These make amazing display fossils for your cabinet.
 If you want to know anything more about these pieces or the tooth sizes, please let us know and we'll get back to you.

 Platecarpus ptychodon Mosasaur Teeth from Morocco Boxed and labelled specimens of a type of Mosasaurus called Platecarpus ptychodon.
 These are Cretaceous age (Maastrichtian).
 They are to right on the 65 Million years old date.
 They are some of the easiest to Identify but the hardest to get hold of due to be far less common than the other species.
 You can tell these are Platecarpus by the well defined striations (uniform ridges running vertically down the side of the tooth crown).
-Artwork by Nobu Tamura.
+Artwork above is by Nobu Tamura.
+The teeth come ready displayed in 6.0cm x 4.0cm boxes with a label.

 Mosasaur beaugei and Liodon anceps from Morocco on matrix